skriegsman/Handwriting-to-Text/README.md

 * ## What we learned

 * ## What's next for Picture-to-Braille
+  * We would like to make this program into an app in the future.
+The app will connect to a printer over the internet to print any given pdf, photo, document, etc.
+  * The printer would be made into a real product that can be mass-produced, not just a thrown together assortment of stuff.
+The goal would be to make it for less than $50 so it can be affordable to most people.
 # Notes and Tutorials
 * ## pytesseract:
   * ### What it is: